chvolow24/jackdaw/README.md

 ## Tracks

+In the current version of jackdaw (v0.4.0) all tracks are stereo audio tracks.

 <kbd>C-t</kbd> : **add a track**<br>
 <kbd>C-\<del\></kbd> : **delete the currently selected track**<br>

-> [!CAUTION]
-> In the current jackdaw version (v0.2.0), deleting a track will permanently delete all of its data, as well as any audio clip data native to that track and all references to those clips.

 ### Activating / deactivating tracks